HafizMustaqim/task-list/README.md

 - **Delete tasks**: Remove tasks that are no longer needed.

 ## Screenshots
-If you would like to view screenshots of the project in action, please check the screenshots folder in this repository.
+If you would like to view screenshots of the project in action, please check the **Screenshots** folder in this repository.

 ## How to Run
 - **Warm-Up**: Do dynamic stretches and light jogging to prepare your body.